odan/odan.github.io/_posts/2020-04-05-slim4-multiple-pdo-database-connections.md

 ## Extending PDO

-The dependecy injection container requires fully qualified name for each connection.
+The dependency injection container requires a fully qualified name for each connection.
-For this we have to extend a class from PDO to create a new container definiton.
+For this we have to extend a class from PDO to create a new container definition.

 Create a file: src/Database/PDO2.php and copy/paste this content: